edbustos77084/personal/leadingSAFE.md

 # Leading SAFe
-+ From Dean Leffingwell, create of SAFe on the high-level overview of Scaled Agile
++ From Dean Leffingwell, creator of SAFe high-level overview of Scaled Agile

 ## Review the case studies
 + Lean Agile mindset